telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 * by opening the **Extensions** tab in Visual Studio Code, then searching for **Telerik UI for Blazor Template Wizard** and clicking **Install**

+>important Our VS Code extension is not working with VS Code versions 1.53 or later because of some breaking changes.
+Please use VS Code version 1.52 until we resolve these issues.

 ## Create a Telerik Project